 Thomas Eisner spent five years in Denmark as a member of the Aarhus Symphony Orchestra before returning to England and joining the First Violin section of the London Philharmonic Orchestra in 1986.

-In recent years Thomas has taken a lead in getting more people from different cultural backgrounds to attend LPO concerts; alongside this he has demonstrated a keen interest in fundraising, and has enjoyed transforming interested enthusiasts into patrons.
+In recent years Thomas has taken a lead in encouraging more people from different cultural backgrounds to attend LPO concerts; alongside this he has demonstrated a keen interest in fundraising, and has enjoyed transforming interested enthusiasts into patrons.
 Languages and travel are his passions, and Thomas enjoys touring with the Orchestra.
 In 2008 he visited Palestine, where he played in schools and refugee camps.

 Thomas has always found it intriguing that his great-grandfather played cards with Richard Strauss – ‘If only I could have been there!’